OpenFTC/OpenRC-Turbo/readme.md

      - Competition legal

  - **Turbo - 10MB APK** *(4x smaller!)*

+     *Note: If you would like to use Blocks, you will need to copy your private Vuforia key into the `Blocks/src/main/assets/CzechWolf` file*
      - Vuforia native library loaded dynamically
      - Vuforia/TF datasets loaded dynamically
      - OnBotJava removed